aerovista-us/bytepad/docs/DEPLOYMENT.md

        git push origin main
        ```
      - **Verify:** After merging/pushing, check that `apps/web/package.json` exists in the branch Vercel is using
+   - **Build completes in <1 second with "no files prepared"?**
+     - **Root Directory not set:** Vercel can't find your Next.js app because Root Directory is wrong
+     - **Fix:** Go to Vercel Dashboard → Settings → General → Root Directory → set to `apps/web` (exactly, no trailing slash)
+     - **Wrong repository:** Check that Vercel is connected to the correct GitHub repository
+     - **Build command not running:** If Root Directory is wrong, the build command won't execute
+     - **After fixing Root Directory:** Go to Deployments → Redeploy the latest deployment
+     - **Verify:** Build should take 30+ seconds (not 22ms) and show Next.js build output

 #### Netlify